Benjamin Murmelstein: Life up to and through the Holocaust

 Israelitische Kultusgemeinde (IKG).
 As a board member of the IKG, he began after the annexing of Austria into Nazi Germany producing reports which were presented to Adolf Eichmann as part of that man's work emigrating and seizing the property of the Jews.

 Murmelstein became deputy chairman of the Jewish Council of Elders in Vienna, a group created by the Nazis, and for years was involved in Eichmann's work to remove Jews from Austria, witnessing the Nazi policies firsthand.
 In his interviews with Lanzmann decades later, he revealed that he had observed Eichmann, armed with a crowbar, organizing the destruction of Vienna's Seitenstettengasse synagogue during the Kristallnacht pogrom.
 He worked with the IKG to help over 125,000 Jews leave the country by 1941, but in that year the Germans began closing the borders as their emigration policies were evolving towards those of internment and extermination.
-In 1943, Murmelstein was himself interned in the camp of Theresienstadt, or Terezin, in a former Czechoslovakian fortress.
+In 1943, Murmelstein was himself interned in the Theresienstadt Ghetto, or Terezín, in a former Czechoslovak fortress.

 This camp was for many a scam and a lie.
 Eichmann promised to those Jews who paid him for the privilege the luxuries of a spa in what was billed as a "model ghetto," but while those who paid were "sent off in second-class train compartments well stocked with food and medicine," they found at their destination that they were to "be attacked by guards and dogs."
 Just as Murmelstein had been a leader of the Viennese Jewish community, he was to become a leader in Theresienstadt as well.
 The Judenrat of Theresienstadt was, at the time of Murmelstein's arrival, led by Jakob Edelstein.
 Murmelstein was quickly appointed to this body.
 He soon became its third-ranking member.
 After the deportation of Edelstein to Auschwitz in 1944 and the execution of Edelstein's successor, Paul Eppstein, for an alleged escape attempt, Murmelstein took the position of Elder himself in September 1944 and kept it until the camp's liberation by the Russians on 5 May 1945.